bjonord/calculate_day/README.md

 # Calculate Day

-## Just a quick something that I threw together to sum my day at work from 6 parameters.
+Just a quick something that I threw together to sum my day at work from 6 parameters.

+  In parameters:
   - When the day started.
 (24h -> hh:mm)
   - When the lunch started.
 (24h -> hh:mm)
   - When the lunch ended.
 (24h -> hh:mm)